-One of its regular issues every two years concerns East-West literary and cultural relations and will be edited in conjunction with members of the College of International Relations at Nihon University.
+Recent special-issue topics of CLS have included “Poetry Games,” “The Gender and Queer Politics of Translation,” and “Sustaining Ecocriticism: Comparative Perspectives.”
+One of its issues every two years concerns East-West literary and cultural relations and is edited in conjunction with faculty members of Shanghai Jiaotong University.
 CLS does not publish notes and encourages submissions between 6,000 and 13,000 words.

 CLS is published at The Pennsylvania State University under the auspices of the Department of Comparative Literature.
 Its ISSN is 0010-4132.
 Journal contents are indexed in EBSCO Academic Search, Current Abstracts, and Electronic Journals Service; ISI Thomson's Arts and Humanities Citation Index; ISI MLA Periodicals Directory; JournalSeek; OCLC ArticleFirst; and Ulrich's Periodicals Directory.